hindu-comm/mail_stream_indology/2015/02/Canadian_post-doc_fe/23__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-February/040722.html)

-​See the Cosmolocal website <http://cosmolocal.org/about-us/> for a better idea of what this project is about.
-The advertisement isn't particularly explicit or clear.  ​This is an excellent opportunity for the right person.
+See the Cosmolocal website <http://cosmolocal.org/about-us/> for a better idea of what this project is about.
+The advertisement isn't particularly explicit or clear.
+This is an excellent opportunity for the right person.

 ---------- Forwarded message ----------
-​ ​

 From: Cosmopolitanism and the Local <situsci at dal.ca>
 Date: 16 February 2015 at 19:02